Danthewaann/Kingdomhire-2.0/README.md

 This is the repository for the new Kingdomhire v2 website
 I thought it was a good time to re-visit www.kingdomhire.co.uk and improve the site

+I am using *Laravel 5.5* to aid in the development process
+I will be using a *MySQL* database backend for the new website

 # New Features
 ### The Administrator Dashboard
-  A new admin dashbaord, where an admin can access a dashboard that allows them to directly query the database.
+  A new admin dashboard, where an admin can access a dashboard that allows them to directly query the database.
-  The pursose of the dashbaord is allow an admin to be able to manage __vehicles__, __hires__ and __reservations__
+  The purpose of the dashboard is allow an admin to be able to manage __vehicles__, __hires__ and __reservations__

   __Requirements__
    1. Allow an admin to login to the __Administrator Dashboard__, where the admin can perform a range of tasks related to managing *vehicles*, *reservations* and *hires*
    2. An admin should be able to __add__, __delete__ and __change vehicles__ in the database.
       Change operations include:
       * changing vehicle price rates
-      * changing a vehicles image
+      * changing a vehicle's image
    3. An admin should be able to __add__, __delete__ and __change reservations__ and __hires__.
       Some change operations include:
       * extend a hire